 - Rear endings

-When motorcycles are part of small or serious accidents, the risk of injury increases based on the open, two-wheeled construction of the bike.
-They are also subject to accidents caused by road defects and construction.
-Something as simple as hitting spilled gravel on the roadway can cause an injurious wreck in the blink of an eye.
+When motorcycles are involved in small or serious collisions, the risk of injury increases based on the open, two-wheeled construction of the bike.
+They are also subject to collisions caused by road defects and construction.
+Something as simple as hitting spilled gravel on the roadway can cause an injurious crash in the blink of an eye.

 - Road rash.
 Although protective gear can help prevent road rash, the skin can still suffer significant scrapes and abrasions when the forces of a crash cause the rider to skid or slide on the asphalt at high speed.
 Road rash can result in permanent scars and traumatic tattooing from debris embedding in the skin.